EnglishSpanish

 How Does Laser Therapy Work?

 Laser treatment kills fungal infections at the root by disrupting the cells that hold them together.
 After laser treatment, a patient’s fungal infection is entirely dead.
-While the toenail may not look any different, the condition has been eradicated.
+Although the toenail may not appear to be any different, the condition has been eradicated.
 Patients should expect to wait at least 6-8 months or possibly 1-2 years for the toenail to grow back and ultimately return to normal.
-Sometimes laser nail therapy will need to be repeated, but it is an effective treatment option for almost anyone.
+Sometimes, laser nail therapy may need to be repeated, but it remains an effective treatment option for almost everyone.

 What to Expect After the Process

-Caring for your toenails after laser treatment is an essential part of the process of regrowth.
-In addition, you should treat shoes with a gel recommended by your doctor so that the infection present does not spread to your feet again.
+Caring for your toenails after laser treatment is an essential part of the regrowth process.
+Additionally, you should treat the shoes with a gel recommended by your doctor to prevent the infection from spreading to your feet again.
 Avoiding walking barefoot in common areas where toenail fungus may be present (such as swimming pools and locker rooms) can help you prevent another toenail fungus outbreak.

 Other Options for Treatment